616e6b7572/nbw/README.md

 #nbw (NPM Binary Wrapper)

 >nbw is a wrapper for NPM binary, it will let you do what npm do, with
-	an addition to tha it will, download all the packages in one single place which will save a lot of space on your computer.
+	an addition to that it will, download all the packages in one single place which will save a lot of space on your computer.

 #Note